Final painting by legendary Scottish artist 'finished' 60 years after her death

-Exclusive:Final painting by legendary Scottish artist 'finished' 60 years after her death
+Painting by legendary Scottish artist 'finished' 60 years after her death by Fife artist

 Left behind on the easel at the time of the great artist’s death, the painting has remain unfinished - until now.